mildronize/mildronize.github.io-old/content/2015-06-22-how-to-install-google-chrome-on-debian.md

 ---
 layout: post
 title: How to Install Google Chrome on Debian
+description: >-
-description: Installation instuction by using Google repository, and troubleshooting a error of public key is not available.
+  Installation instuction by using Google repository, and troubleshooting a error of public key is not available.
-tags: [debian, chrome, repository, how-to, install, apt-key, chromium]
+tags:
+  - debian
+  - chrome
+  - repository
+  - how-to
+  - install
+  - apt-key
+  - chromium
-categories: [en]
+categories:
+  - en
+uuid: lay4u9o
 ---

 # *Deprecated post!